jpanneton/jpanneton.github.io/_posts/2022-05-05-the-perfect-frequency-splitter-debunked.md

 - [ShaperBox](https://www.cableguys.com/shaperbox.html)
 - Ableton's Multiband Dynamics

 Since most low-pass and high-pass filters are Butterworth, you can also build your own Linkwitz-Riley frequency splitter by using two identical low-pass filters and two identical high-pass filters chained one after the other.
 You can safely assume that it works with FabFilter Pro-Q in Natural Phase mode and Ableton's EQ Eight (tested).
-Otherwise, you can analyze any other EQ yourself using [Bertom's EQ Curve Analyzer](https://bertom.gumroad.com/l/eq-curve-analyzer) to make sure your splitter works as intended (flat amplitude response).
 Here are some racks I made using EQ Eight:

 - [Linkwitz-Riley, 24 dB slope, 2-band]({{ site.url }}/download/Frequency Splitter (LR24, 2-band).adg)
 - [Linkwitz-Riley, 24 dB slope, 3-band]({{ site.url }}/download/Frequency Splitter (LR24, 3-band).adg)
 - [Linkwitz-Riley, 96 dB slope, 2-band]({{ site.url }}/download/Frequency Splitter (LR96, 2-band).adg)
 - [Linkwitz-Riley, 96 dB slope, 3-band]({{ site.url }}/download/Frequency Splitter (LR96, 3-band).adg)

+Otherwise, you can implement your own splitter using any EQ by following the next section, and analyze it using [Bertom's EQ Curve Analyzer](https://bertom.gumroad.com/l/eq-curve-analyzer) to make sure it works as intended (perfectly flat amplitude response).

 <details open="true">
   <summary>Linkwitz-Riley design</summary>